ayushanand2003/ayushanand2003/README.md

 ## 🌟 About Me

 Hello! 👋 I'm Ayush Anand, a Pre-Final Year Information Science Engineering student pursuing B.E.
 I'm passionate about Full Stack Web Development and enjoy working with the MERN (MongoDB, Express.js, React, Node.js) stack.
-Besides, I'm proficient in C, C++, Java, and JavaScript.
+Besides, I'm proficient in C, C++, Java, and JavaScript.<br>I'm also an enthusiastic open-source contributor and love to give back to the community.
+I find joy in collaborating on exciting projects and making a positive impact.

 ## 🔧 Skills